symplyiishascreations/Login-page/README.md

 We welcome contributions and any form of improvement.
 Please read our CONTRIBUTING.md file before submitting a pull request

 LICENSE:
-This project is licensed under the MIT LICENSE ().
+This project is licensed under the MIT LICENSE (LICENSE).

 CONTACT:
 For questions, feel free to reach out via the discussion tab